Q: Our union leadership says this contract is a victory and the best we can get. Why should we strike for more?

 Q: What if PSC members are not ready to strike?

-A: The whole point of a strike authorization campaign is to educate, organize, and mobilize the membership in a collective fight to win collective gains.
+A: There is wide support for a strike among PSC members, as evidenced by resolutions passed on 11 campuses to support a strike if the contract offer doesn’t reach $7k per course.
+The point of a strike authorization campaign is to educate, organize, and mobilize the membership in a collective fight to win collective gains.
 As part of the campaign, organizers must explain to members all the reasons for striking, and the risks involved, and ensure that the rank and file is involved at every level.
 It is important to engage all members, particularly our most vulnerable, and to field every concern and prepare accordingly.
-We have already begun having one-on-one conversations with members about these issues, and we want the union to put its energy and resources into that work.
+We have already had many one-on-one conversations with members about these issues, and we want the union to put its energy and resources into that work.

 Q: How can you ask adjuncts to strike and risk losing pay when we are already so poor?